CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 The MACAddress otherName follows the general rules for otherName constraints in RFC 5280, Section 4.2.1.10.
 A name constraints extension MAY impose permittedSubtrees and excludedSubtrees on id‑on‑MACAddress.

-A constraint that is represented as an OCTET STRING of exactly 12 octets is relevant only to `macAddress` values that are encoded using 6 octets; such a constraint is ignored for `macAddress` values that are encoded using 8 octets.
-Likewise, a constraint that is represented as an OCTET STRING of exactly 16 octets is relevant only to `macAddress` values that are encoded using 8 octets; such a constraint is ignored for `macAddress` values that are encoded using 6 octets.

 To determine if a constraint matches a given name value, the certificate-consuming application performs the following algorithm:

+1. If the name value is 6 octets (representing an EUI-48 value) and the constraint value is 16 octets (representing an EUI-64 constraint), then the name does not match the constraint.
+2. If the name value is 8 octets (representing an EUI-64 value) and the constraint value is 12 octets (representing an EUI-48 constraint), then the name does not match the constraint.
-1. Extract the value bit pattern from the upper (big-endian) N octets of the constraint value, where N is "6" for EUI-48 identifiers and "8" for EUI-64 identifiers.
+3. Extract the value bit pattern from the upper (big-endian) N octets of the constraint value, where N is "6" for EUI-48 identifiers and "8" for EUI-64 identifiers.
-2. Extract the mask bit pattern from the lower (big-endian) N octets of the constraint value, where N is "6" for EUI-48 identifiers and "8" for EUI-64 identifiers.
+4. Extract the mask bit pattern from the lower (big-endian) N octets of the constraint value, where N is "6" for EUI-48 identifiers and "8" for EUI-64 identifiers.
-3. Perform an exclusive OR (XOR) operation with the value bit string extracted in step 1 and the octets of the name value.
+5. Perform an exclusive OR (XOR) operation with the value bit string extracted in step 3 and the octets of the name value.
-4. Perform a bitwise AND operation with the bit string calculated in step 3 and the mask bit pattern.
+6. Perform a bitwise AND operation with the bit string calculated in step 5 and the mask bit pattern.
-5. If the result of step 4 is a bit string consisting of entirely zeros, then the name matches the constraint.
+7. If the result of step 6 is a bit string consisting of entirely zeros, then the name matches the constraint.
 Conversely, if the result of the operation is a bit string with at least one bit asserted, then the name does not match the constraint.

 Implementations are not required to implement this algorithm, but MUST calculate an identical result to this algorithm for a given set of inputs.

 # Security Considerations